How does the stock market affect your life insurance policy?

 • Traditional cash value policies, like whole life insurance, have a fixed interest rate set when you purchase your policy.

-• The growth of the cash value of indexed universal and variable universal life insurance policies are reliant on stock market performance.
+• Cash value in indexed universal and variable universal life insurance policies relies on stock market performance.
+They are more volatile than whole life policies, offering higher risk and higher reward

-• Term life insurance has no cash value and term policies are not impacted by market fluctuations.
+• Term life insurance has no cash value.

-How the stock market affects permanent life insurance policies
+How does the stock market affect permanent life insurance policies?

 • Aside from the cash value implications, the cost of a permanent life insurance policy isn’t impacted by stock market performance.
 Rates for your permanent policy are determined by your health profile and life expectancy, not market trends.